////

 Source: Lily Saal

-As Union President, Quart’s role extends Union beyond meetings to share or listen to updates and inquiries.
+As Union President, Quart’s role extends beyond Union meetings to share or listen to updates and inquiries.
 He is also involved in communication and discussion between the Union and the administration.
 Quart compared the format of a bargaining discussion to the conversation he shared with the News: school and Union representatives sit on either side of a table to discuss and amend proposals.
 This process occurs until both sides reach a conclusion they feel relatively comfortable with.

-Of these negotiations, Fieldston Chief Executive Officer Kyle Wilkie-Glass wrote in a statement to “The Fieldston News” that, “The School’s goal in this negotiation is to find common ground that addresses the needs of the School and respects the rights and concerns of our faculty.
+Of these negotiations, Fieldston Chief Executive Officer Kyle Wilkie-Glass wrote in a statement to The Fieldston News that, “The School’s goal in this negotiation is to find common ground that addresses the needs of the School and respects the rights and concerns of our faculty.
 Especially over the last decade, the School has engaged in efforts to make tuition increases as manageable as possible for families and the cost of salaries and benefits is a major factor in our expense structure.”

 Wilkie-Glass continued in his statement, “Disagreement is natural and can be expected to arise during these negotiations.
 The School’s dedication to fostering fairness through competitive wages, benefits and working conditions reflects our support for the well-being of all faculty.
 We look forward to continuing our bargaining with the FIC and we are committed to respectfully, thoughtfully and professionally considering every proposal put on the table as we work toward a new agreement.”
 Quart echoed that, “Both sides- [the Union] and the School- do our best to state our case and why we think our proposal is a sensible proposal and why we think the other side should go for it.”

 At the heart of the FIC proposals are “general things that apply to anybody working.”
 Quart explained this criteria as including salaries, benefits and various “other pieces.”
-Beyond equitable monetary agreements, the FIC Union maintains that all proposals should align with prioritizing community interests for Fieldston faculty who act as a pillar of said community.
+Beyond equitable monetary agreements, the FIC Union maintains that all proposals should align with prioritizing community interests for Fieldston faculty who act as a pillar of the school community.

 Wilkie-Glass shared a similar idea in his recent statement.
 He recounted, “In my time at the School, I have seen our faculty deliver exceptional teaching, care empathetically for students and families and devote their careers to advancing the educational mission of our School.”

 Thus, it all comes down to a collective bargaining agreement that honors the faculty’s immense contributions to Fieldston as they presently stand and also as they will evolve over the next three years.
 Fieldston’s faculty make the school the place it is.
 Faculty spend their days shaping the minds of students and infusing the days of young people with purpose.
-They discuss topics they care about in awe-inspiring ways, teach problem-solving in a manner that assures students they can solve some of the world’s greater problems one day and dedicate themselves to the progress of others- all with an unparalleled level of thought and intentionality.
+They discuss topics they care about in awe-inspiring ways, teach problem-solving in a manner that assures students they can solve some of the world’s greater problems and dedicate themselves to the progress of others- all with an unparalleled level of thought and intentionality.

 As the FIC and administration work to find common ground on a proposal that union members will then vote on, the spirit of the Union remains steadfast.